 Synonymy: Morinaceae Rafinesque

-[Valerianoideae + Dipsacoideae]: (annual herbs); saccharose +, quercetin 0; (nodes 5 or more:5 or more); leaves simple to ± pinnate, lamina vernation conduplicate, (margins entire); flowers rather small; A ± equal in length; tapetal cells 4 or more nucleate [?level]; pollen with prominent and branched exine columellae; stigma dry; embryo sac with 2-4-nucleate chalazal cells; embryo green; centromeres metacentric to subtelocentric, no C bands.
+[Dipsacoideae + Valerianoideae]: saccharose +, quercetin 0; stem with endodermis; (nodes 5 or more:5 or more); leaves simple to ± pinnate, lamina vernation conduplicate, (margins entire); flowers rather small; transpetalar vein single, strong; A ± equal in length; tapetal cells 4 or more nucleate [?level]; pollen with prominent and branched exine columellae; stigma dry; embryo sac with 2-4-nucleate chalazal cells; embryo chlorophyllous; centromeres metacentric to subtelocentric, no C bands.

-Valpotriate-type iridoids +; flowers with bracteoles and double epicalyx; C ± polysymmetric; pollen aperture with a halo, colpus granulose; fruit surrounded by capitate-glandular outer epicalyx, the tips hooked; endosperm slight; n = ?
+Valepotriate-type iridoids +; flowers with bracteoles and double epicalyx; C ± polysymmetric; pollen aperture with a halo, colpus granulose; fruit surrounded by capitate-glandular outer epicalyx, the tips hooked; endosperm slight; n = 9

 1/2.
 Southeast Asia, East Malesia (map: from van Steenis 1951).